Inspecting and Editing Knowledge Representations in Language Models: Detecting Errors

 \subsection{Detecting Errors in Prior Knowledge}

 \paragraph{Setup and method} We revisit the \counterfact dataset used in \cref{sec:generation}, and use the same \ourmethod model to produce attribute encodings.
-We use the same evaluation splits for this error detection task.

 We compute target attribute encodings $\dmed$ from the dataset's ground-truth facts (\emph{is located in London}), and distractor attribute encodings $\dcomp$ from the dataset's counterfactuals (\emph{is located in Arizona}).
 If \cref{eq:cls} is satisfied, we predict that the LM will generate an incorrect output.

-\paragraph{Baselines and Controls} We compare \ourmethod to several baselines, upper bounds, and controls \citep{hewitt-liang-2019-designing, ravichander-etal-2021-probing}.
+\paragraph{Baselines and Controls} We compare \ourmethod to several baselines, upper bounds, and controls \citep{hewitt-liang-2019-designing}.
 The \textbf{identity encoding} model takes $d_\text{dist}$ and $d_\text{attr}$ to be the untransformed LM encodings of the two attributes in question.
 The \textbf{fact probe} is the model of \citet{li-etal-2021-implicit}, trained to predict \emph{ground truth} facts from LM encodings. \textbf{Shortcut} is a version of the same model trained to predict the model's own preferred outputs from its hidden states, analogous to \citet{belrose2023eliciting} (though without that work's additional use of the model's own unembedding layer).
-We additionally report results of applying \ourmethod to a \textbf{random model}: a randomly initialized GPT-J with an editor trained as above (characterizing the extent to which this evaluation surfaces factual knowledge acquired during pre-training).
-Finally, we contextualize these results with a \emph{Skyline} model, which is trained to predict whether a model will generate an incorrect answer in context without identifying any specific output as incorrect.
+We apply \ourmethod to a \textbf{random model}: a randomly initialized GPT-J with an editor trained as above (to characterize whether our evaluation surfaces factual knowledge acquired during pre-training).
+Finally, we contextualize these results with a \textbf{supervised error skyline} model, which is trained to predict whether a model will fail in context without identifying any specific output as incorrect.
 (This model, which is similar to the approach of \citealp{mielke2022reducing}, must be trained on model outputs annotated with correctness information, and is not directly comparable to \ourmethod.)